-A screening report was completed on 30 November 2022 and A "Very High" environmental sensitivity rating was indicated for the Aquatic Biodiversity theme since the area falls within a Strategic Water Source Area.
-As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Aquatic Biodiversity) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (March 2020), "1.1.
-An applicant intending to undertake an activity identified in the scope of this protocol on a site identified on the screening tool as being of "Very High sensitivity" for aquatic biodiversity, must submit an Aquatic Biodiversity Specialist Assessment; 1.2.
-Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" aquatic biodiversity sensitivity, and it is found to be of a "low" sensitivity, an Aquatic Biodiversity Compliance Statement must be submitted".
+A screening report was completed on the 28th of March 2022 and A "Very High" environmental sensitivity rating was indicated for the Aquatic Biodiversity theme.

+As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Aquatic Biodiversity) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (March 2020), "Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" aquatic biodiversity sensitivity, and it is found to be of a "low" sensitivity, an Aquatic Biodiversity Compliance Statement must be submitted.".
+Therefore, specialist input is required in this regard.

-The purpose of this study is to conduct Aquatic Biodiversity Impact Assessment of the site to ascertain the status of the aquatic features and assess the potential impact of the proposed changes in the development layout on the aquatic environment.
+The purpose of this study is to conduct Aquatic Biodiversity Impact Assessment of the site to ascertain the status of the aquatic features and assess the potential impact of the proposed development on the aquatic environment.
 The report should not be limited to this brief.
 Where the specialist sees the necessity for providing other vital information or investigations, this should be included.